This is my current approach on how to setup Kubernetes for labing purposes.

 Before we dive into the details on how to setup, here are some prerequisites to met when you want to follow allong:

-- Create an Account on Hetzner Cloud
+- Create an account on Hetzner Cloud

-- Create a Project - call it something meaningful, I called mine
+- Create a project - call it something meaningful, I called mine

 cucumber